-A blue dot marks the LEFT instrument.
-A red dot marks the RIGHT instrument.
+Blue marks the LEFT instrument.
+Red marks the RIGHT instrument.

 Putting on your instrument with earmold

 Place the tip of the earmold in your ear canal, twisting slightly, making sure that the top part of the earmold (A) is pushed behind and under the fold (B) of your ear.